Parasite-stress theory: Hamilton–Zuk hypothesis

-An example of a cost the peacock must bear from having such a large tail.
-The tail requires a lot of energy as it weighs the peacock down during its flight.
+The peacock's large tail could be a cost: the tail requires energy as it weighs the male down during flight.

 According to the Hamilton–Zuk hypothesis, female mate choice is based on the extent to which male secondary sexual characteristics are expressed, as these are thought to be indicative of a heritable resistance to pathogens.
 A meta-analysis reviewed studies exploring the magnitude of the relationship between expression of secondary sexual characteristics and parasite intensity, as well as level of host immune functioning.
 Consistent with the hypothesis proposed by Hamilton and Zuk, the meta-analysis revealed that males with the fewest parasites and/or the strongest immune systems typically had the most extravagant secondary sexual characteristics.
 With regards to parasite-stress theory, these findings would be interpreted as those men who have encountered more parasites – or are naturally less capable of dealing with parasites – are also less desirable mates to females, due to a lower genetic quality for the potential offspring.

-Zahavi handicap principle

-The Zahavi handicap principle, originally proposed by Zahavi in 1975, suggests that males who possess secondary sexual characteristics which provide a handicap are more attractive to females.
-These sexual ornaments are sexually selected in order to appear stronger and better adapted, compared to other males in the environment.
-This is because these characteristics are indicators of good genes and heritable viability, as they are costly to an individual's survival to maintain and produce.
-Therefore, the stronger the individual is, the more able they are to bear this cost.

-These kinds of characteristics are a form of communication within species, as they are defined as honest signals (a signal about a mate's quality which cannot be faked).
-As a weak individual would not be able to survive with this particular characteristic, it signals to potential mates that it is stronger than its competitors and has a high mate value.
-Examples of such traits include the peacock's tail, very bright in nature and hence attracting more attention from predators as well as requiring more energy to maintain.
-Another example is the gazelle's stotting behaviour, whereby the gazelle jumps up and down when it spots a predator, in order to indicate its physical fitness.